Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Could this be adopted into GURPS?
 I’m sure it could, given the game’s robust underpinnings.
 Should I do more GURPS testing and write things up, my own take on KYOS would look something like this:

-• Getting all “tear down the system!” radical, the ST stat would be “zero-centered” – that is, ST 0 would be the human norm.
+- Getting all “tear down the system!” radical, the ST stat would be “zero-centered” โ that is, ST 0 would be the human norm.
 ST barely acts like other 10-centered attributes to begin with, and any proper logarithmic ST scheme must allow for scores below 0.
-So what the heck, let’s just put that 0 front and center.
+So what the heck, let’s just put that 0 front and center as the human baseline.

-• There’d be no need for a separate ST Roll score, as ST itself would work as a mod or roll.
+- There’d be no need for a separate ST Roll score, as ST itself would work as a mod (or as a roll by adding 10).

 Well.
 Maybe some day.
 Until then, if you care to read more about “log ST” schemes, I suggest these hoary old things: